alperenbelgic/backend-flow-controller/README.md

 - to have full control over the rest of the iceberg
 - separating the API from UI ( or any other consumer )

+## Why?
+I mean really, why?
+- Code is not working, we do not know why.
+There is no logging.
+- I cannot find the code piece I should change.
+- I really do not know how the application flows
+- I am not sure how I should desing the API.
+Which web services I should call, which orders etc.

 ## Some Pseudo Tests:

 #### Test 1: Send an event to the flow and flow changes its state.
 ```